quelqundev/NexecurScheduler/README.md

 ## Installation

 1. `git clone https://github.com/quelqun007/NexecureScheduler.git --recurse-submodules`

 2. `npm install`

+3. Configure the `config.json` file.
+You could provide the following defaults values:
+- `activationHour` : (number 0-23) hour of alarm activation job
+- `activationHour` : (number 0-23) hour of alarm desactivation job

+Please note that this configuration is just used at launch time and can be modified by runtime configuration through API.

-3. Configure the `config.json` file in the Nexecur-Unofficial-API directory.
+4. Configure the `config.json` file in the Nexecur-Unofficial-API directory.
 You should provide the following values:
 - `id_site`
 - `password` (hash)
 - `pin` (hash)

-4. Configure users id and password in the `users.json` file.
+5. Configure users id and password in the `users.json` file.

-4. `npm start` to run the script
+6. `npm start` to run the script

 ## License